-Based on the latest available information on the progress of the investigation conducted by the IBC and up to the date when these consolidated financial statements are authorised for issue, including announcements made by the Company, the IBC's investigation into the issues of the Acquisitions and the matters alleged in the Petition in relation to the Acquisitions, is still on-going and, did not result in any conclusive finding nor conclusion.
+Based on the latest available information on the progress of the investigation conducted by the IBC and up to the date when these consolidated financial statements are authorised for issue, including announcements made by the Company, the IBC's investigation into the issues of the Acquisitions and the matters alleged in the Petition in relation to the Acquisitions, is still on-going and, has not resulted in any conclusive finding nor conclusion.

-APPLICATION OF NEW AND AMENDMENTS TO HONG KONG FINANCIAL 2.
-REPORTING STANDARDS ("HKFRSs")
+2. APPLICATION OF NEW AND AMENDMENTS TO HONG KONG FINANCIAL REPORTING STANDARDS ("HKFRSs")

-New and amendments to HKFRSs that are mandatorily effective for the current year
+Amendments to HKFRSs that are mandatorily effective for the current year

-The Group has applied the following amendments to HKFRSs issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA") for the first time, which are mandatorily effective for the annual period beginning on or after 1 January 2021 for the preparation of the consolidated financial statements:
+The Group has applied the following amendments to HKFRSs issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA") for the first time, which are mandatorily effective for the annual period beginning on or after 1 January 2022 for the preparation of the consolidated financial statements: